amfibolos/rekindle-book-store/README.md

 ### Infrastructure
 * Rekindle Bookstore network is handled internally by:
-> config-server
+> config-server [handles microservices configuration locally]
 >
-> authorization-server
+> authorization-server [for OAuth2 authorization]
 >
-> eureka-discovery-server
+> eureka-discovery-server [for internal microservice discovery]
 >
-> gateway-server
+> gateway-server [for inbound traffic and load balancing]

 ### Infrastructure - events
 * Orders made in rekindle network are handled seamlessly via events orchestrated by Apache Kafka